What is SAVI SCOUT?

 What are the benefits of SAVI SCOUT?

-When possible, Penn's breast surgeons work in tandem with plastic surgeons on breast reconstruction, to preserve or remodel the physical appearance of your breasts immediately after a lumpectomy, reducing your total recovery time.
+Our goal is to preserve the breast.
+With this technology, we can make smaller incisions and save more healthy tissue for better cosmetic results.
+When possible, Penn Medicine's breast surgeons work in tandem with plastic surgeons on breast reconstruction.
+This allows our team to retain or remodel the physical appearance of your breast immediately after a lumpectomy, shortening your total recovery time and helping to reduce pain.

 There aren’t any known health risks with SAVI SCOUT.
 However, it's important to note the following:

-• Infection and bleeding, while uncommon, can occur
+- Infection and bleeding, while uncommon, can occur.

 Rated “exceptional” by The National Cancer Institute